TCIM: Thriving Congregations Immigration Ministry

 Woodland was granted participation in Cohort 2 of Thriving Congregations Immigration Ministry through FaithWorks.
 We began work in December 2025; the cohort is for two years and includes a grant of up to $6000.

-The TCIM Steering Committee will be working towards the goal by using focus groups, having ESL students give input, hosting workshops, hosting potlucks, and hosting other events (including a retreat).
-Our TCIM Steering Committee meets regularly including monthly meetings with Cintia Aguilar, FaithWorks’ Immigration Ministry Manager.
+The TCIM Steering Committee will work towards the goal with the TCIM Planning Team through focus groups, ESL student input, workshops, potlucks, and other events (including a retreat).
+Our TCIM Steering Committee meets regularly, including monthly meetings with Cintia Aguilar, FaithWorks’ Immigration Ministry Manager.

 When we conclude after two years, it will be just the beginning of Woodland thriving as a church with our immigrant friends.